 The FOURTH TUESDAY FELLOWSHIP

-Meets in the Chapel on the fourth Tuesday of each month from 2.30 p.m. — 4 ish (lots of chat!)
+meets in the Chapel on the fourth Tuesday each month : 2.30 — 4ish plenty of tea and chat!

-This is a non — denominational Fellowship, open to everyone, with a varied programme including visiting speakers, informal afternoons enjoying readings and poems and a summer afternoon in a member's garden and usually centered around a short act of worship.
-The afternoon ends with sandwiches, cakes, tea and chat around the Bring & Buy table.
+This is a non-denominational fellowship, open to everyone, with a varied programme including visiting speakers, informal afternoons enjoying readings and poems and generally centred around a short informal act of worship.

 SIMPLY WALK: A programme of free volunteer led walks aiming to help folk enjoy getting out and about in the countryside, improve health and be more active.
 The walks are free and designed to cater for everyone, allowing you to walk at your own pace.
 All walks are led by qualified volunteers and back markers so you can't be left behind.
 Just dress for the weather and have sturdy, comfortable footware.

 For the Stone walks, meet at the Methodist Chapel on alternate Wednesdays.
 The walk lasts approximately 1.5 hours and on returning to the Chapel you can enjoy fresh coffee or tea and biscuits all fairly traded.
 There is a small charge for these refreshments.
 For more information, contact Fiona Broadbent, 01494 475367 or visit www.buckscc.gov.uk/simply walk